 Now, I can’t stop every single person, believer or not, to lighten up on their perspective.
-But, as a believer myself, there has been a few ideas this past week on what my next blog is and this topic kept coming up in a few different ways.
+But, as a believer myself, there have been a few ideas this past week on what my next blog is and this topic kept coming up in a few different ways.
 The main issue is that many believers have misconstrued ideas that are not supported nor biblically correct.

 Again, notice the word “many”.
-I’ve written about this and will probably dive deeper into this one day but the scripture talking about many taking the broad way and few finding the narrow path, many also refers to believers.
+I’ve written about this and will probably dive deeper into this one day but the scripture talking about many taking the broadway and few finding the narrow path, many also refers to believers.
 Luke 13:24-30 and Matthew 7:21-24

 Verse 24 says this, “Strive to enter through the narrow gate, for many, I say to you, will seek to enter and will not be able.”
 If you take anything out of this, remember many also includes believers.

 May we strive to be the few and the chosen, not for the sake of heaven but for the sake of God’s glory!

 We Are To Be Set Apart

 Now the main topic of this post begins with us focusing on sin.
 This has always been an issue with Christians and the human race.
 But as believers we are to set ourselves apart.
 I am always shocked when I hear fellow Christians discuss how they haven’t verbally attacked anyone personally and yet people downgrade them and their beliefs etc.

 First off, as a believer it is WONDERFUL you haven’t verbally attacked anyone or have been hypocritical because it’s very easy to do this as a believer, which being hypocritical and slandering others isn’t right and will be talked about soon.
 However, as believers…um…well Jesus said it best, “If the world hates you, you know that it hated Me before it hated you.”
 I suggest also reading more of John 14:18-25.